Application deadline: Thursday, March 31st, 2022, for academic year 2022-23 labs.

 The Humanities Lab is an open and experimental humanistic inquiry-based initiative designed to facilitate unexpected connections and “what if” based explorations of central and complex issues and topics related to race, ethnicity, and/or indigeneity, that potentially generates new ideas and perspectives.
-Humanities Labs are intended to reconsider how humanities research is put into practice, how students are trained to approach research topics, and should ideally augment and/or be connected to Brown courses centered on a theme, keyword, or social issue.
-Labs are led by a Brown faculty member with up to 1 or 2 faculty co-instructors.
+Humanities Labs are intended to reconsider how humanities research is put into practice, how students are trained to approach research topics, and should ideally augment and/or be connected to Brown University courses centered on a theme, keyword, or social issue.
+Labs are led by a Brown faculty member with up to one or two faculty co-instructors.

+Labs may be focused on a single important issue – such as reparations, migrations, borders and boundaries, debt, literacy, language etc., or they may also take up an examination of particular historical moments, figures or events, or an existing archive or expressive practice.
 Labs will be expected to produce accessible and innovative outcomes with a public-facing dimension in the form of a presentation including websites, infographics, blogs, short films, essays, poetry, podcasts, graphic novels, etc. A final report on the lab is required.

-For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts
+For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.

 Applications will be reviewed by the CSREA Faculty Advisory Board (FAB).
 Other relevant faculty within or external to Brown may be consulted at the discretion of the FAB.

-Applications for spring 2022 labs are due by Monday, April 5, 2021, at 5:00 p.m.
-EDT.
-Awardees will be notified in May 2021.
+Applications for AY 2022-23 labs are due by Thursday, March 31st, 2022.
+Awardees will be notified in May 2022.

 Questions?
-Please contact CSREA Program Coordinator, Saraya McPherson.
+Please contact CSREA Program Coordinator, Maggie Murphy.